matharotheelf/clothingshop/README.md

 I decided to make this app a single page app so all the information is available to the user in one page and to keep the app simple.
 This means there is only one view shop-items/index.html.erb.

 I realised there was a bug when a voucher is applied and afterwards an item is deleted from the basket.
-The voucher remained applied yet with the current basket it could be invalid.
+The voucher remained applied yet with the current basket could be invalid.
 I solved this in the simplest way possible by removing all vouchers once an item is deleted from the basket.

 ## Tech Stack
 Ruby v 2.5.1